Smilelife1177/pycators/README.md

-Before launching somthing read this file and be... careful
+Before launching somthing read this file and be... careful\/